Alsace from the sky – 7 aerial activities to try out

 Laurène

-This experience was made by Vincent – A notification appears on my phone: “Hello, your flight for tomorrow is confirmed”.
-It’s taken three attempts since I booked, all aborted due to the vagaries of the weather, but this time it’s done… my paragliding flight in Alsace is confirmed!
-After a good night’s sleep and an early wake-up call (the flight is at 8:30 am), by car to Oderen.
+This experience was made by Vincent – A notification appears on my phone: “Hello, your flight tomorrow is confirmed”.
+It’s taken three attempts since I booked, all aborted due to the vagaries of the weather, but this time it’s here… my paragliding flight in Alsace is confirmed!
+After a good night’s sleep and an early wake-up call (flight time is 8.30am), it’s off by car to Oderen.
 It’s a beautiful day ahead, the air is warm even early this morning and the sun is shining.
-I am welcomed by Vincent (easy to remember for me) on the terrace of the store, he will be my flight companion!
+I’m greeted by Vincent (easy for me to remember) on the store’s terrace, who will be my flight companion!

 • Feeling of flight